asatarin/testing-distributed-systems/README.md

   a straightforward goal.
 Will does a great job of delivering the talk and it's fascinating to watch.
 Copy of the talk video on Vimeo [Why Antithesis Works](https://vimeo.com/929637128).
-* Accompanying blog post to the talk above (or vice versa) [How Antithesis finds bugs](https://antithesis.com/blog/sdtalk/) with reasoning behind Antithesis and value proposition and history on [FoundationDB](#foundationdb).
+* Accompanying blog post to the talk above (or vice versa) [Is something bugging you?](https://antithesis.com/blog/is_something_bugging_you/) with reasoning behind Antithesis and value proposition and history on [FoundationDB](#foundationdb).
 The post introduces Antithesis platform to deliver [FoundationDB](#foundationdb) style deterministic testing with autonomous capabilities to everybody.
   See [comprehensive discussion](https://news.ycombinator.com/item?id=39356920) on Hacker News.
 * [Accelerating developers at MongoDB](https://antithesis.com/case_studies/mongodb_productivity/) — case study of using Antithesis as [MongoDB](#mongodb)